Dental Night Guard vs. Dental Retainer

 Q: “What if my night guard or retainer(s) doesn’t fit correctly?”

-If you give us a nice & accurate impression of your teeth, we will make you a great fitting custom night guard.
-Even then, an adjustment may still be needed (ex: my night guard feels really tight on one of my teeth).
-If you do need an adjustment, simply contact us to describe any issue you’re having & we will email you a prepaid shipping label.
+A: If you give us a nice & accurate impression of your teeth, we will make you a great fitting custom night guard.
+If you do need an adjustment (ex: my night guard feels really tight on one of my teeth), simply contact us to describe any issue you’re having & we will email you a prepaid shipping label.
 Print the return label and use to it to mail your guard back in to us.
-Upon receipt of your guard, we will promptly make any adjustments and send it back to you within (1) business day!
+Upon receipt of your guard, we will promptly make any adjustments and send it back to you within 1 business day!

 Q: “I see I can choose the thickness of my night guard.
 This is great but I don’t know which thickness to choose.
 How do I choose the right one?”